GoogleCloudPlatform/community/tutorials/joomla-on-compute-engine.md

 Get Joomla! running on a virtual machine instance on Compute Engine easily in just a few minutes.
-Follow the detailed tutorial to configure Joomla! on a Debian virtual machine instance with the LAMP stack installed and root access.
+Follow the detailed tutorial to configure Joomla! on a Ubuntu virtual machine instance with the LAMP stack installed and root access.

+Alternatively, you can use options from the
+[Cloud Marketplace](https://console.cloud.google.com/marketplace/browse?q=joomla) to deploy a Joomla! stack automatically.

 ## Objectives